 For the good ideas that you’re not going to progress you need to clearly say, “This is a really great idea, I can see why our customers would like it.
 Well done.
 But we’re not going to build it.
 Instead, here’s what we’re going to do.”

-This approach makes saying ‘No’ very powerful because it allows you to acknowledge and realign the requestor in the direction that the product is actually heading.
+This approach makes saying ‘No’ very powerful because it allows you to acknowledge and realign the requester in the direction that the product is actually heading.

-Yes there are lots of good ideas but with limited time and resources you need to select the best idea.
-If you’re looking for a tool to help you our blog on roadmap prioritisation is worth reading.
+Yes, there are lots of good ideas but with limited time and resources, you need to select the best idea.
+If you’re looking for a tool to help you our blog on roadmap prioritization is worth reading.

 Heroes say “Yes”

 We were all brought up watching superheroes defeat villains.
-It’s ingrained in our psyche that being the hero is a great thing to be.
+It’s ingrained in our psyche that being a hero is a great thing to be.
 We want to swoop in and save the day.

-A number of the attendees at our recent Product Management Leadership Forum commented on how this is one of the hardest things to overcome when trying to reduce the amount of firefighting that Product Managers do.
+A number of the attendees at our recent Leading Product Management course commented on how this is one of the hardest things to overcome when trying to reduce the amount of firefighting that Product Managers do.